USDRCG/GitBook/lawrence-hpc/login.md

 ###                       ###
 (base) [user.name@usd.local@login ~]$
 ```

+All logins go to the login node by default.
+Do not run compute jobs on the login node!
+Please read further instructions on how to use Slurm, the Lawrence cluster workload manager.
+See the picture below for a graphical representation of how the login nodes relate to the rest of Lawrence.

 ![The &quot;ssh User.Name@Lawrence.usd.edu&quot; command is used to login to the &quot;Login node&quot; on Lawrence.](../.gitbook/assets/lawrencediagram2-ssh%20%281%29.png)